renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ## Why developers avoid updating

-Let's assume most developers _want_ a project that's up to date.
+Let's assume most developers _want_ a project that's up-to-date.
 So why are your developers avoiding updates?
 Some common reasons: